Arzenith/FAT32/README.md

 ## To run

-Clone the repo, and type `make` into your terminal.
-Then, type `./mfs`.
+Clone the repo, and type `./mfs` into your terminal.

 ## Commands to try